MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [ ] You cannot recover contribution room once you withdraw.
 - [ ] There is no annual contribution limit.

-> **Explanation:** In a TFSA, contributions are not tax-deductible, but any growth or withdrawals are tax-free.
-Contribution room for withdrawn amounts is reinstated the following year.
+> **Explanation:**( In a TFSA, contributions are not tax-deductible, but any growth or withdrawals are tax-free.
+Contribution room for withdrawn amounts is reinstated the following year.)

----

 ### When you withdraw funds from an RRSP before retirement, what generally happens?